 We loved our time on Otres 2 Beach.
 Most hotels and guesthouses on Otres 2 don’t have direct access to the beach.
 In fact, some are across the main street.
 If you are like us, you will understand the importance of staying spot on the beach.
-The Mittali Hotel and the Venice Resort are very good hotels directly on the beach.
+The Naia Resort is a very good hotel directly on the beach.
 If you are into something a little bit rustic, yet equally comfortable, stay in a bungalow at the Secret Garden at Otres Beach, also on the beach.
 If you rather stay in an apartment, the White Boutique Hotel and Residences is your place on the beach.
 Finally, if you prefer something different, the Samot Baitong Resort is located on the river, not far from the beach.

 Koh Rong is the largest island in Cambodia and has remained mostly immune to massive tourism.
 Most tourist infrastructure is on the most popular beach on the island, Tui Beach, on its southern end.
 On the other hand, Long-Sok San beach, Long Set beach, and Pagoda Beach are less crowded and quieter.
 A dense tropical forest covers the island almost entirely.
 The experience is magical.
 To move around the island you have to cross this natural environment.
 Superb!